Bauska

 Bauska is located 66 km from the Latvian capital Riga, 62 km (38.5 mi) from Jelgava and 20 km from the Lithuanian border on the busy European route E67.
-The town is situated at the confluence of the shallow rivers Mūsa and Mēmele where they form the Lielupe River.
+The town is situated at the confluence of the shallow rivers Mūsa and Mēmele, where they form the Lielupe River.

 Average temperatures in January are -5 C, and 17.5 C in July.
 Rainfall averages 500–650 mm annually.
 The 80.4% of Bauska Municipality territory is agricultural land and 13% of forests.

-In previous centuries, the city was known in German as Bauske, in Yiddish as Boisk, in Lithuanian as Bauskė and in Polish as "Bowsk".
+In previous centuries, the city was known in German as "Bauske", in Yiddish as "Boisk", in Lithuanian as "Bauskė", and in Polish as "Bowsk".

 The population of Bauska is estimated to be 8,200.
 Bauska is the centre of Bauska Municipality, a first-level national subdivision that has a population of 24,370 with an approximate density of 30 people per km2.

 History

-By the early 13th century this territory was inhabited by Semigallian tribes.
+By the early 13th century, this territory was inhabited by Semigallian tribes.
 In the mid-15th century, Bauska castle was built by Germans of the Livonian Order, who then were a part of the Terra Mariana confederacy.
-In the shadow and protection of the castle a small town called Schildburg grew on the narrow peninsula formed by the Mūsa and Mēmele rivers.
+In the shadow and protection of the castle, a small town called Schildburg grew on the narrow peninsula formed by the Mūsa and Mēmele rivers.
 Around 1580 on the orders of Duke Gotthard Kettler this settlement was relocated to the present location of Bauska Old Town, eventually receiving city rights sometime before 1609.

 After the Livonian War, Bauska became part of the Duchy of Courland and Semigallia and prospered.
 The castle and city suffered heavily in the 17th and 18th centuries, under attacks from Sweden in the Polish-Swedish War and the Russians in the Great Northern War.
-In 1706, retreating Russian army blew up the castle.
+In 1706, the retreating Russian army blew up the castle.
 In 1711, an outbreak of plague ravaged Bauska, exterminating half of the population, and war returned once more in 1812, when Bauska, after short skirmishes, became one of Napoleon's army's transit points en route to Moscow.

-Between 1812 and 1914, Bauska enjoyed a period of stability, and grew as a trade center between Riga and Lithuania.
+Between 1812 and 1914, Bauska enjoyed a period of stability, and grew as a trade centre between Riga and Lithuania.
 Many inhabitants were merchants or worked in ceramic-making, but there was a large brewery and sawmill as well.
 Bauska was still primarily built of wooden houses: in 1823, only 6 of the 120 houses within the city were built of brick or stone.
 For this reason, devastating fires were not uncommon.

 Historically, all social affairs had been in the hands of the privileged Baltic Germans.
 After 1820 Jews were allowed to settle in the city, and by 1850 made up half the population, diluting the strong German influence.